fkelava/peppy.hr/docs/_posts/2025-09-07-csharp-inl-array-span-exts.md

 title:  "C#: Extension methods over inline arrays"
 date:   2025-09-07 20:02:47 +0200
 ---
+## The humble array
+Some exposition is in order.

+In C (and many, _many_ other languages) structures can freely carry arrays of a given size.

+The following declaration:

+{% highlight c %}
+{% raw %}
+typedef struct CHRDATA {
+    byte name[20];
+    byte name_extended[40];
+};
+{% endraw %}
+{% endhighlight %}

+results, somewhat intuitively, in 60
+`byte`s laid out sequentially.

+In .NET, however, arrays are [reference types](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types).
+Their length is not fixed at declaration time, and variables of type `byte[]` store a pointer to the data, not the data itself.

+If a structure is defined as follows:

+{% highlight csharp %}
+{% raw %}
+public struct CHRDATA {
+    byte[] name;
+    byte[] name_extended;
+}
+{% endraw %}
+{% endhighlight %}

+the actual layout of the struct is two pointers, not two streams of bytes laid out sequentially in memory.

+For native interop cases, it is essential that we can model the latter case.
+How does C# enable us to do this?

 ## Where we came from: Fixed-size buffers
 In .NET native interop cases, one often has a need to model fixed-size arrays.
 Those familiar with the subject matter will know